Slade Point suburb profile

 Slade Point property market performance

-Slade Point's property market has experienced significant growth over the past 12 months, with house values soaring by 29.8%.
-The current median house price stands at $630,000.
+Slade Point's property market has shown robust growth over the past 12 months, particularly in the housing sector.
+House values have increased by 12.3%, with the current median house price reaching $580,000.
 However, the unit market remains inactive, with no sales recorded and no change in median unit value.

 | Houses | Units | |